AlasdairP/Ising-Model/README.md

-# Modelling-and-Visualisation
+# Ising-Model
-Spring 2022 course
+Spring 2022, part of Modelling and Visualisation in Physics

 There are three Python scripts: